Using Zoom with EchoVideo

 Overview

-• If you have a Zoom pro account and an EchoVideo account, any Zoom cloud recording will automatically copy to your EchoVideo library.
+EchoVideo integrates with Zoom to simplify lecture recording and sharing.
+If you have a Zoom Pro account and an EchoVideo account, your Zoom cloud recordings automatically copy to your EchoVideo Library no manual upload needed.

 Zoom Cloud Recordings Automatically Copy to EchoVideo

-Each cloud recording will automatically copy into your EchoVideo Library with the transcript shortly after it has finished processing in Zoom.
-The recording will display the name of your Zoom meeting.
+Each cloud recording will automatically copy into your EchoVideo Library with the transcript shortly (be patient as there are others with media processing on the server).
+You will see the media titled the same as your Zoom meeting.

 Teach in Zoom and Share in EchoVideo